Our Brand Is Crisis

 - Directed By: David Gordon Green

 - Cast: Sandra Bullock, Billy Bob Thornton, Anthony Mackie, Scoot McNairy

 Box Office Info:

 Warner Bros picked up the feature remake rights to Our Brand Is Crisis back in April 2007, one year after the documentary of the same name bowed.
-WB co-financed this Sandra Bullock vehicle with Participant Media and RatPac-Dune for $28 million.
+The budget for Our Brand Is Crisis was $28 million and WB co-financed this Sandra Bullock vehicle with Participant Media and RatPac-Dune.
 Participant, which is run by Ebay founder Jeff Skoll, formed his production and financing shingle in 2004 to focus on activism and social issues through film.